Eprince-hub/cloudinary-image-upload/README.md

 ## Features

-- Upload image to Cloudinary using `server action`
 - Upload image to Cloudinary using `API Route`
-- Create user profile with image using `server action`
 - Create user profile with image using `API Route`
-- Return data from the `server action` and access the data in the client
-- Error handling in the `server action` and displaying the error message in the client
 - Display the uploaded image in the client
 - Display the user profile with image in the client